Escadron de Chasse 1/4 Gascogne

 Escadron de Chasse 1/4 Gascogne is a squadron of the French Air and Space Force.
 It houses the Dassault Rafale and was the second unit of the French Air and Space Force to receive the aircraft.

 History

 3rd Reconstitution and nuclear era

 On May 10, 1966, a Mirage IVA n°36 of the squadron conducted the first transatlantic flight with a combat aircraft at French reaction under the command of Commandant Dubroca and Captain Caubert in 7 hours and 40 minutes, in which three air supply aircraft reached Boston.

 End of the Mirage IV

 On June 23, 2005, Mirage IV P n°59 conducted the last flight of Mirage IV of the squadron and the French Air Force, at the command of a commandant, operations chief of Gascogne.
-This equipment is displayed today on an aerial base.
+This aircraft was at Creil Airbase (BA110) (closed in 2016) but not on public display.

 The Escadron de chasse 1/91 Gascogne was credited with dropping 120 bombs and conducted 368 missions in Libya during Opération Harmattan.